Code-Institute-Submissions/whats-for-dinner-1/README.md

 ### Acknowledgements
 - Background image by Vaibhav Jadhav from Pexels
 - CSS Background Image overlay logic - learnwithparam.com
+- Photo by Tranmautritam from Pexels
+- Photo by Rajesh TP from Pexels
+- Photo by Acharaporn Kamornboonyarush from Pexels
+- Photo by Rachel Claire from Pexels
+- Photo by Marvin Ozz from Pexels
+- Photo by Daria Shevtsova from Pexels

 [BACK TO TOP](#Fidil)